 What I need to improve on: I undermined the amenity values, I had trouble fitting everything into the booklet, the marking sheet looked out of place, I did too many geographic ideas, I could have extended my geographic ideas, I cut the edges on the picture a tiny bit wonky, I could have coloured in my sketch, I had too much space at the top of my back page, I forgot the Maori Perception article, I wouldn't have been able to fit it in anyway and I could have improved my title page!

-Term 2 Goals and Reflections
+Term 2 Goalsand Reflections

+1. Keep my bookwork neat.
 My bookwork must improve some more next term.

 2. Achieve Merits or Excellences only!
+So far, so good.

 3. Make Social Studies one of my best subjects.
+I'm getting there!
+I'll try and improve.

 In Term 2 we looked at One World and the Divided World.
 This covered early explorers and their ideas about the earth's shape.
 Later on in the unit we learnt about the first contact with the Maoris and Pakeha, Aborigines and Europeans, and finally, the African-American slaves.

 "It was the height of the hot season, when, in the early hours of the morning I crept out into the cool bush without waking the others.
 Heading onto the beach I dug my toes into the golden sand, alight with the first rays of the sun.
 I took some deep breaths and gazed out at the horizon, as I always did, when I noticed a dark silhouette out at sea.
 I was in awe, but frightened.
 What was it?
 Why was it here?
 I ran through the bush to find the tribal elders.
 Waking my brothers, a group of us ran back down to the beach.
 The ... thing ... was much closer and I could make out deathly spikes and big, powerful looking shapes.
 We woke up the others and grabbed our spears, lining up on the shore to face our opponents.
 When the big thing was 300 yards from the shore, it stopped.
 For a while, nothing happened.
 Then all of a sudden, we saw some more things, smaller than a waka, be lowered down with people in them.
 They didn't seem too scary but they were so pale!
 Were they foreign taniwha?
 And their ... cloaks ... covered their whole bodies and they were all matching.
 They looked very intelligent.
 Maybe they knew what they were doing?
 I felt like I should have put some fine garment on for the occasion.
+The next thing I saw was the strangest of all.
+My brothers gasped as the human forms advanced upon us, pushing forwards yet travelling backwards.
+Perhaps they could see in two directions!
+We raised our spears a littler higher and waited their arrival in awe.
+And then the chief did a very brave thing.
+He paddled out to the people on the sea with my cousin, his father and ten other warriors to stop them coming ashore.
+We on the beach squinted against the glare to see the white ones show them some weapons.
+After this I was so relieved to see our people come back."

 In particular, we heard a song about Parihaka in New Zealand.
 We heard the song by Neil Finn and had a go at writing one ourselves!
 Here's mine.

-"But if we don't fight
+ParihakaParihaka Happiness reigned here "But if we don't fight The land will disappear!"

-Still God held us in His hand.
+Feuds in the land Battles in the sand Imprisonment Captivity Still God held us in His hand.

 And so on.

 I glogged this concept and although I had a bit of trouble fitting it on this blog, please view it through the link!
+ParihakaGlog

 Our next unit of study drew our attention to the Australian Aborigines.
 We looked at population statistics and watched a video to help us understand the chaos that came with the white people.